 Piping stubs can be seen coming through the layer

-down the center of the house below a load bearing wall.
+of insulation below the floor slab.
+A footing runs down the center of the house below a load bearing wall. |

 Once the floor slab was poured the contractor had to cut control joints in the concrete.
 Concrete will expand and contract with changes in temperature and humidity, especially with a heated slab, and when this happens the concrete can crack.
 These control joints will allow us to define where the cracking occurs, like in a perfectly straight line between to rooms, rather than at random through the middle of a room.
 There is always a chance that cracking will occur where you don't want it, but that's just the risk you take when going with a finished concrete floor.